 The Author Alchemist

-Author and productivity coach KimBoo York talks about mindset, goals, inspiration, the most annoying part of being a writer: writing!
-After all, you can’t become a better writer if you aren’t actually writing anything!
+Author and productivity coach KimBoo York talks about mindset, process, and productivity for writers!
 Topics include genre fiction, fanfiction, amwriting, marketing, subscriptions for authors, and her own personal journey through all of the above!

 Listen on: